How To Make Bhindi Masala – Pakistani Okra / Lady Fingers Curry

 Sometimes, it’s nice to have a bit of a change from the standard vegetables I have on rotation (spinach, aubergine, carrots, cabbage etc) and cook up a different veggie.
-Okra happens to always be available year round, fresh and frozen, but generally speaking I don’t cook it often as my husband doesn’t like it much.
-The only exception is when there is meat added to it (bhindi keema, bhindi gosht) or when there’s lots of onion involved, as demonstrated in this recipe.
+Bhindi happens to always be available year round, fresh and frozen, but generally speaking I don’t cook it often as my husband doesn’t like it much.
+The only exception is when there is meat added to it (bhindikeema, bhindi gosht) or when there’s lots of onion involved, as demonstrated in this recipe.

 Bhindi goes well with both rice and chapatti.
 I mostly serve it as a side dish, but my Mother would serve it on it’s own, as the star of the show.